 As the capital of Hawaii, Honolulu is always alive with action.
 There are lots of fun things to do in Honolulu, including soaking up sun on the amazing beaches of Oahu island, taking a stroll through a scenic park, going on a hike, or learning about Hawaii’s unique history.

-Catch an authentic luau, go snorkeling, and brush up on US history, and enjoy a discount with a All-Inclusive Go Oahu® Card when you visit–the more you do, the more you save.
+Catch an authentic luau, go snorkeling, and brush up on US history, and enjoy a discount with a Go Oahu® Card All-Inclusive pass when you visit–the more you do, the more you save.

 Ala Moana Beach Park

 Ala Moana Beach Park is a picturesque tourist attraction located on the coast of the island.
 It boasts a beautiful jogging trail, beach, and nearby shopping center.

 Before the opening of the Mall of America, the Ala Moana Shopping Center was the largest mall in the States.
 Today, it is still the largest open-air shopping center in the world.

 Visiting the 350-acre Diamond Head crater is one of the best things to do in Honolulu.
 You’ll be able to see views of Honolulu unlike any other.

 The hike to the top of Diamond Head is suitable for visitors of any age, though be advised that there are lengthy staircases and a tightly enclosed tunnel passage.

 Insider tip: Try to visit early on in the day to beat the crowds and the afternoon heat.

 Hanauma Bay Nature Preserve & Hanauma Bay Snorkel